Writer & Venture Capitalist, San Francisco, USA

 Does America’s legal system work as advertised?
 Does it work at all?
 In The Nonsense Factory, Bruce argues that the entire legal factory—from law schools, to judges, bureaucracies, police, and the presidency—is falling apart, for two straightforward reasons: the system likes to make rules more than it likes to follow them, and none of its workers understand each other particularly well.
 The results are chaos, expense, frustration and injustice.
 Bruce shows how tragedies like police abuse, prosecutorial misconduct, and an inert Congress are the consequences of a legal system that becomes weaker as it expands, and one that has forgotten its basic purposes. (www.brucegibney.com)

-Bruce Cannon Gibney is an American writer and venture capitalist.
+Bruce Cannon Gibney is an American writer venture capitalist and investor.
 He was one of the first investors at PayPal, and went on to work for PayPal founder Peter Thiel’s hedge fund Clarium and his venture capital company Founders Fund.

 Gibney wrote Founders Fund’s controversial statement of ideology, What Happened to the Future? in 2011, which called for more aggressive investments in breakthrough technologies and became a widely cited article in the technology community.